dabreegster/dabreegster.github.io/prose/dec2023/pt1_hk.md

 This first part comes off as kind of impersonal, not story-like.
 I think that's reflective of how I felt on the first week of the trip -- a bit exhausted from adapting to everything.
 And of course there's plenty of thoughts from my journal that week that I'm not echoing here.

-I originally wanted to finish writing about my entire month and release everything all at once, but then the caffeine wore off... stay tuned for part 2 about Japan!
+I originally wanted to finish writing about my entire month and release everything all at once, but then the caffeine wore off... continue onto [part 2 about Japan](pt2_tokyo.md)!